CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

 awk '$3=="transcript"' ${file}_transcripts.gtf | wc -l
 ```

-In order to get a fasta file with the sequences of the assembled transcripts of each pine, extract transcripts from the non-redundant GTF and convert to Fasta file using `gffread` and the reference genome: [`scripts/05_3_gffread_pine.sh`](scripts/05_3_gffread_pine.sh)
+In order to get a FASTA file with the sequences of the assembled transcripts of each pine, extract transcripts from the non-redundant GTF and convert to FASTA file using `gffread` and the reference genome: [`scripts/05_3_gffread_pine.sh`](scripts/05_3_gffread_pine.sh)

-Check the number of transcripts in the Fasta file:
+Check the number of transcripts in the FASTA file:

 ```bash
 grep '^>' transcripts_${spp}_consensus.fa | wc -l